cbibbs94/My_First_Game/README.md

 3. Find Background theme and color style - Completed

 New Objectives:
-1. Correct Move.js so that it works for this project
+1. Correct Move.js so that it works for this project - (still doing this)
-2. Design the first background scene with sprites to test interactivity
+2. Design the first background scene with sprites to test interactivity- completed
-3. Possibly work on smalll script for talking interactions
+3. Possibly work on smalll script for talking interactions - (completed, just not implemented)

-Update.
-Trying to add different mapp that fit what im trying to accomplish with my classes.
-The background is the only thing keeping me from working on movement abilities. hope to be further along soon.
+Update: First Map has been completed and now I REALLY need to get this movement to work out.
+I'm atttempting different methods with this, including a weirdly complicated tutorial and the method from a previous project

+ETA of next update: Decemeber 17, 2021???